Kiran Mazumdar Shaw, Sitharaman lock horns on Twitter, Biocon chief finally says 'I stand corrected'

 ['Dubai-like' mega shopping festivals to boost exports: Nirmala Sitharaman]

-"Cabinet Minister/s join @PrakashJavdeka, the I&B Minister, when required.
+"Cabinet Minister/s join @PrakashJavdeka, the I&B Minister when required.
 Health Secretary was also with me, explaining details.
 These are protocols, as you know, which govt press conferences follow," another tweet by Sitharaman said.

 "As Finance Minister - you might've observed - I've been working on and regularly speaking about measures we've been taking on matters of the economy," she finally said in a third tweet.